Kingxukai/linux/Documentation/misc-devices/spear-pcie-gadget.rst

 ========================

-Program all PCIe registers in such a way that when this device is connected to the PCIe host, then host sees this device as 1MB RAM.
+Program all PCIe registers in such a way that when this device is connected to the woke PCIe host, then host sees this device as 1MB RAM.

 ::